chaoskagami/ysh/DOC/PITFALLS.md

 = NAME 42
 echo "${echo NAME}"

 So first, echo NAME is evaluated.
 The contents of the double-quoted string are then evaluated, leaving a string named "$NAME".
-This is then interpreted to be a variable, resulting in the output 42.
+This is then scanned for variables, resulting in the replacement of $NAME -> 42, and thus the output is 42.